 It’s best to have groups with participants who have some understanding of their condition.
 Freshly diagnosed or still heavily grieving participants might still be too new on their journey.
 An application form or pre-screening meeting can be beneficial for avoiding an emotional breakdown in cyberspace.

 Confidentiality and remaining anonymous can be important factors for participants.
 Choose technology that ensures a secure and encrypted connection, and comes with access codes to lessen the chance of intruders and disruption.
+Additionally, implementing robust attack surface monitoring and management can further enhance the overall security of the online support group.

 Weeding out participants who have ulterior motives, who don’t contribute a positive vibe or outlook, or who don't know how to create a safe space is important when maintaining the integrity of the group.